A long time ago, I wanted to make my first bucket hat, for my (then) toddler.

 Fast forward years of testing (and my kids outgrowing the smallest sizes) - and here's my new bucket hat pattern.
 It comes in 5 sizes and it's free.

 And it gets even better: this is a reversible bucket hat - no raw seams exposed.
 Yay!
-Give this easy bucket hat sewing project a try!
+Thousands have sewn up this pattern so far, join in!

 Whether you're headed to the beach, working in the garden, or just going outside in the warmer months - this reversible hat is a must-have.